ceydas/fullstack-admin-panel/README.md

+#### 🚨 Links in this repository are no longer being served, due to preventing incurring costs from Google Cloud.

-# Codeway Full Stack Developer Case Study
+# Full Stack Admin Configuration Panel
-Responsive admin configuration management panel and REST API for serving app logic and UI configurations for Codeway applications.
+Responsive admin configuration management panel and REST API for serving app logic and UI configurations.
 VueJS 3 for the front end and NodeJS for the back end are used.

 ## 🆕 What's New?
 Revision (July 1, 2024)